bdeckard92/dupUT/01-Class-Content/README.md

 ## Section 3: Performance (Modules 17–22)

 The third section of the course primarily focuses on React and computer science fundamentals.
 React is a front-end advanced library that has become very popular in recent years.
 Why do we go back to the front end at the very end?
 Well, unlike jQuery, React brings a certain level of abstraction that's harder to grasp without a working understanding of the back end.

 React lets us create highly reusable components.
 Instead of having to create the same element multiple times, React allows us to create it once and render it as many times as necessary for our application.
 We can even dynamically render these components to populate information only as needed and not take up more memory than necessary.

 We’ll also cover computer science fundamentals, which are essential to web development.
 Though this content is no replacement for a computer science degree, you'll learn what you need to know to work efficiently and create optimized code, including sorting algorithms and Big O notation.

-### Final Project: Modules 23–24
+### Project 3: Modules 23–24

 As a capstone to the boot camp, you’ll work with a group to build a full-stack application that uses a wide swath of the languages and libraries that you learned throughout the course.
 We can’t wait to see what you build!